 November 03, 2008

-Do you feel like a victim - believing that others or circumstances are causing your negative emotions?
-Are you ready to let go of being a victim and move into personal power?
+Do you believe that others or circumstances are causing your negative emotions?
+Are you ready to let go of being a victim and move your into personal power?

 "Sooner or later, all of us must see that negative feelings toward another person is like tossing dust at him while the wind blows against us.
 It all comes back." --Vernon Howard, Psycho-Pictography